eee-Andrew/YoloV8-on-Xview-dataset/README.md

 ___________________________________________________________________________
 Want to Download the dataset from kaggle (21gb) ?
 Press Here : [Xview Dataset](https://www.kaggle.com/datasets/hassanmojab/xview-dataset)
 ___________________________________________________________________________
-Want to Download from official site Xview , you need to register an account [here](https://challenge.xviewdataset.org/data-download)
+Want to Download from official site Xview , you need to register an account [Xview Dataset](https://challenge.xviewdataset.org/data-download)